 In CLion you can use a function, variable, data member or even a class before it is declared.
 The IDE will highlight it in red and suggest a quick-fix.
 Press Alt+Enter to add the appropriate declaration.
 For functions, CLion also detects the return type and the types of its parameters.

-Intentions help you apply automated changes to code that is correct, to improve it or to make
+Intentions help you apply automated changes to code that is correct, to

 your coding routine easier.
 Add data member and initializers to a constructor, apply De